deeprest/sagaGitlabMirror/DEV.md

-- intro sequence: audio, fades, dialogue text
++ intro sequence: audio, fades, dialogue text
+- charge gets stuck on (cause: being hit while charging)
+- dialogue no show in release build

 - health on HUD
 - avoid becoming stuck in vertical pinch points: new bools for low-side contacts OR lower the upper corner on side collisions.
 The former preserves sliding up slanted ceilings when jumping, the latter immediately stops the jump.